scharffc/NameandFavFood/list.md

 What is your name, favorite food?

-Clone the repo, create a branch, add your name and favorite food to the list in the branch, and merge back.
+Clone the repo, create a branch, add your name and favorite food to the list on your branch, and merge the branch.

 koundinya pidaparthy | ulavacharu biryani